thosgood/this-weeks-finds/markdown/101-151/week131.md

 tends to amplify inhomogeneities.
 The problem is to understand in a quantitative way how these inhomogeneities formed as the universe grew.

-Here are a couple of other books that I\'m finding useful - they\'re a bit more mathematical than Bothun\'s.
-I\'m trying to stick to new books because this subject is evolving so rapidly:
+Here are a couple of other books that I'm finding useful - they're a bit more mathematical than Bothun's.
+I'm trying to stick to new books because this subject is evolving so rapidly:

-4\) Jayant V. Narlikar, Introduction to Cosmology, Cambridge U. Press, Cambridge, 1993.
+4) Jayant V. Narlikar, Introduction to Cosmology, Cambridge U. Press, Cambridge, 1993.

-5\) Peter Coles and Francesco Lucchin, Cosmology: The Origin and Evolution of Cosmic Structure, Wiley, New York, 1995.
+5) Peter Coles and Francesco Lucchin, Cosmology: The Origin and Evolution of Cosmic Structure, Wiley, New York, 1995.

 While I was looking around, I also bumped into the following book on black holes:

-6\) Sandip K. Chakrabarti, ed., Observational Evidence for Black Holes in the Universe, Kluwer, Dordrecht, 1998.
+6) Sandip K. Chakrabarti, ed., Observational Evidence for Black Holes in the Universe, Kluwer, Dordrecht, 1998.

-It mentioned some objects I\'d never heard of before.
-I want to tell you about them, just because they\'re so cool!
+It mentioned some objects I'd never heard of before.
+I want to tell you about them, just because they're so cool!

-X-ray novae: First, what\'s a nova?
+X-ray novae: First, what's a nova?
 Well, remember that a white dwarf is a small, dense, mostly burnt-out star.
 When one member of a binary star is a white dwarf, and the other dumps some of its gas on this white dwarf, the gas can undergo fusion and emit a huge burst of energy - as much as 10,000 times what the sun emits in a year.
-To astronomers it may look like a new star is suddenly born - hence the term \"nova\".
+To astronomers it may look like a new star is suddenly born - hence the term "nova".
 But not all novae emit mostly visible light - some emit X-rays or even γ rays.
-A
-\"X-ray nova\" is an X-ray source that suddenly appears in a few days and then gradually fades away in a year or less.
+A "X-ray nova" is an X-ray source that suddenly appears in a few days and then gradually fades away in a year or less.
 Many of these are probably neutron stars rather than white dwarfs.
 But a bunch are probably black holes!

-Blazars: A \"blazar\" is a galactic nucleus that\'s shooting out a jet of hot plasma almost directly towards us, exhibiting rapid variations in power.
+Blazars: A "blazar" is a galactic nucleus that's shooting out a jet of hot plasma almost directly towards us, exhibiting rapid variations in power.
 Like quasars and other active galactic nuclei, these are probably black holes sucking in stars and other stuff and forming big accretion